Pavel Peter Gojdič: Legacy and veneration

 In 1968, his remains were moved to Prešov, and since 1990 have been kept in a sarcophagus in the Greek-Catholic Cathedral of St. John the Baptist.

 Gojdič was legally rehabilitated on 27 September 1990.
-Subsequently, he was decorated posthumously by President Vaclav Havel with the Order of T. G. Masaryk – Second Class, and with the Cross of Pribina – First Class.
+Subsequently, he was decorated posthumously by President Václav Havel with the Order of T. G. Masaryk – Second Class, and with the Cross of Pribina – First Class.

 On 4 November 2001, Bishop Gojdič was beatified by Pope John Paul II, who during his visit in Slovakia, while visiting Prešov, prayed before his tomb in the chapel of the cathedral.
 Pope John Paul II said during his homily for the occasion, "Known to the people as 'the man with a heart of gold,' he became known to the representatives of the government of the time as a real 'thorn in the side.'
 After the Communist regime made the Greek Catholic Church illegal, he was arrested and imprisoned.
 Thus for him began a long calvary of suffering, mistreatment and humiliation which brought about his death on account of his fidelity to Christ and his love for the Church and the Pope."

 He was honored in Bratislava by the Yad Vashem Holocaust Memorial in 2007 as one of the Righteous Among the Nations.